Bronze Age

 Read more: Minoan Art

 Crete (Κρήτη), home of the ancient Minoan civilization, is the largest Greek island in the center of the busy eastern Mediterranean sea lanes.
-Its rich historical heritage spans more than nine millennia, with its fertile, secure, and strategically placed land…
+The islands rich historical heritage spans more than nine millennia, with its fertile, secure, and…

 Read more: Crete: Minoan Archaeological Sites